ece-student/Team-16/docs/lab4/lab4.md

 The code implementation is shown below.
 Ping_out for and ping_back roles are used for sending data back and forth or acknowledgement purposes.

-* Writing: Only one pipe can be open at once address	The 40-bit address of the pipe to open.
+* Writing: Only one pipe can be open at once

+  address: The 40-bit address of the pipe to open.

-* Reading: Up to 6 pipes can be open for reading at once number	Which pipe# to open ( only address is also fine for this case since there is only one receiver) address	The 40-bit address of the pipe to open.
+* Reading: Up to 6 pipes can be open for reading at once

+  number: Which pipe# to open ( only address is also fine for this case since there is only one receiver)

+  address: The 40-bit address of the pipe to open.

 ```arduino